FengDenny/Frontend-Mentor-Challenges/Landing Page 07/README-template.md

 ### What challenges did you encounter, and how did you overcome them?
 One significant challenge I faced during this project was working with the `data.json` file.
 Given the data, we needed to create tablets based on `role`, `level`, `languages`, and `tools`.

-While creating and populating `role` and `level` was straightforward, handling `languages` and `tools` required additional tweaking.
+While creating and populating tablet `role` and `level` was straightforward, handling `languages` and `tools` required additional tweaking.
 Some listings needed to show `tools` first, others `languages` first, or a mix between the two.
 To address this, I created a function called `createTabletOrdering` and a helper function called `alternateOrderingTablet`.

 The `createTabletOrdering` function incorporates the `alternateOrderingTablet` function to handle the `languages` and `tools` arrays, ensuring that the items are added in the correct sequence based on specific requirements for different job listings.